Imran-2022/Phitron-batch3/2.Introduction to C++ for DSA/week 01 - introduction to c++/module 2 - dynamic memory allocation/index.md

 ### 2-6 Return Dynamic Array from Function
 ```
-// Return Dynamic Array from Function
+// Return Dynamic Array from Function,,

 #include <iostream>
 using namespace std;